chef-boneyard/chef-web-docs-2016/includes_cookbook/includes_cookbook_pattern_types.rst

    * - .. image:: ../../images/icon_cookbook_type_policy.png
      - A |cookbook type_policy| cookbook applies the policy settings defined on the |chef server| to groups of nodes.

-Think of these patterns as building blocks:
+Think of these patterns as building blocks.
+Use them to help visualize how the cookbooks your organization uses fit together:

 .. image:: ../../images/cookbook_types.png